 There is also no protection against the platforms’ own decision to remove the content based on its terms of services, even after it is reinstated.
 After all, if one competent authority believes that the content is likely illegal, why would the platform risk leaving it online?

 With such far-reaching censorship powers given to authorities, the absence of strong oversight and given the national and EU-level jurisprudence on freedom of expression, it is hard to see how the future Regulation would stand in court and not be overturned.
 Notably, the power to censor content online within an hour, without prior judicial authorisation, might not be in line with the principles of necessity and proportionality enshrined in the Charter of Fundamental Rights.
 In the context of the Digital Services Act, a legislative package which aims at updating the EU rules governing online service providers’ responsibilities, the fate of the Terrorist Content Online Regulation will be a crucial learning.

 The agreed text will be further finalised and remains to be adopted by the two legislators, the Council and the Parliament respectively.
-The vote in the Parliament’s plenary will most likely take place in January.
+The vote in the Parliament’s plenary will most likely take place the first months of 2021.

 (Contribution by Chloé Berthélémy, EDRi)